caalberts/localroast/README.md

 localroast -json examples/stubs.json
 ```

 The JSON file must be a JSON array containing endpoint definitions.
-Each endpoint is represented as a JSON object with keys `method`, `path`, `status` and `response`.
-A valid JSON file would look like this:
+Each endpoint is represented as a JSON object with keys `method`, `path`, `status` and `response`. `response` can be any valid JSON object.
 ```json
 [
   {